kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - System administrator

 **Channels to Secondary Actors:**
-- Admin dashbord
+- Admin dashboard

 **Open Issues:**
 1. A possible "Remember Me" option for easier access.
 2. Should multifactor authentication be implemented?
-3. After how long should should the system automatically logout due to inactivity?
+3. After how long should  the system automatically logout due to inactivity?
 4. What specific limitations should be placed on guest users.

 ### Edit Profile